Anon-Exploiter/sliver-cheatsheet/README.md

 ## Q & A

-- When I run with `-i`, I get CLM runtime error
+- When I run armory packages with `-i`, I get CLM runtime error, how to resolve?
   - Run the same command again, twice, thrice, it will work out

-- Sliver hangs when I run ligolo or other binaries
+- Sliver hangs when I run ligolo or other binaries, how to resolve?
-  - Press Ctrl + C and then re-run sliver and use the session, it should work fine
+  - Press Ctrl + C and then re-run sliver and use the session being used
+  - Run any commands, it should work fine, ligolo process should keep running within the background

-- `SweetPotato` shell dies right after I receive it
+- `SweetPotato` shell dies right after I receive it, how to resolve?
 	- The moment you get the shell either
 		- Run phollow or
 		- Disable AV using the oneliner of sharpsh